 LEVELS OF COMPETITION

-There will now be four levels of competition:
+There are four levels of competition:

 These are local tournaments that mainly attract players from within the region.
 They are 1 day events that aim to have players playing as many games as possible in a relatively relaxed atmosphere and flexible structure.
-The Bronze application form can be found here.

 These are open tournaments that are run in a graded format for all levels.
 Tournament organisers can choose whether to run a Junior Silver event or combined Junior/Senior Silver event.
-The Silver application form can be found here.

 There will be 5 regional Masters events plus the Scottish Masters National Championships that link to the Masters circuit and Masters ranking points.
 The region that are awarded the bid to host the Scottish Masters National Championships will not host a Masters regional competition.
 The Masters competitions sit separate from the Bronze, Silver and Gold competition structure which is specifically aimed at junior and senior level.
 All players aged over 35 years are encouraged and welcome to compete in the Masters competitions.